naomibaes/naomibaes.github.io/content/publication/preprint_2025/index.md

 publication_types: ["preprint"]

 # Publication name and optional abbreviated publication name.
-publication: "arXiv"
+publication: "ACL Findings (accepted)"
 publication_short: ""

-abstract: Lexical Semantic Change (LSC) offers insights into cultural and social dynamics.
-Yet, the validity of methods for measuring kinds of LSC has yet to be established due to the absence of historical benchmark datasets.
-To address this gap, we develop a novel three-stage evaluation framework that involves; 1) creating a scalable, domain-general methodology for generating synthetic datasets that simulate theory-driven LSC across time, leveraging In-Context Learning and a lexical database; 2) using these datasets to evaluate the effectiveness of various methods; and 3) assessing their suitability for specific dimensions and domains.
-We apply this framework to simulate changes across key dimensions of LSC (SIB; Sentiment, Intensity, and Breadth) using examples from psychology, and evaluate the sensitivity of selected methods to detect these artificially induced changes.
-Our findings support the utility of the synthetic data approach, validate the efficacy of tailored methods for detecting synthetic changes in SIB, and reveal that a state-of-the-art LSC model faces challenges in detecting affective dimensions of LSC.
-This framework provides a valuable tool for dimension- and domain-specific bench-marking and evaluation of LSC methods, with particular benefits for the social sciences.
+abstract: Lexical Semantic Change (LSC) provides insight into cultural and social dynamics.
+Yet, the validity of methods for measuring different kinds of LSC remains unestablished due to the absence of historical benchmark datasets.
+To address this gap, we propose LSC-Eval, a novel three-stage general-purpose evaluation framework to: (1) develop a scalable methodology for generating synthetic datasets that simulate theory-driven LSC using In-Context Learning and a lexical database; (2) use these datasets to evaluate the sensitivity of computational methods to synthetic change; and (3) assess their suitability for detecting change in specific dimensions and domains.
+We apply LSC-Eval to simulate changes along the Sentiment, Intensity, and Breadth (SIB) dimensions, as defined in the SIBling framework, using examples from psychology.
+We then evaluate the ability of selected methods to detect these controlled interventions.
+Our findings validate the use of synthetic benchmarks, demonstrate that tailored methods effectively detect changes along SIB dimensions, and reveal that a state-of-the-art LSC model faces challenges in detecting affective dimensions of LSC.
+LSC-Eval offers a valuable tool for dimension- and domain-specific benchmarking of LSC methods, with particular relevance to the social sciences.

 # Summary.
 An optional shortened abstract.
 summary: We introduce a scalable, domain-general framework that creates diachronic, LLM-generated synthetic datasets to simulate theory-driven Lexical Semantic Change (LSC) and evaluates various methods for measuring kinds of LSC--using examples from psychology, we apply this framework to assess the sensitivity of a suite of methods in detecting artificially induced changes in dimensions of Sentiment, Intensity, and Breadth (SIB), ultimately identifying the most suitable approach for each dimension.